cmalven/butter-scroll/README.md

 ## Installation

+### via npm

+`npm install butter-scroll --save`

+### via git

-Until butter scroll is on npm, I recommend cloning this repo locally into your project's `node_modules` directory.
+If you want to be able to easily pull the latest bleeding-edge butter-scroll code into your project frequently, I recommend cloning this repo locally into your project's `node_modules` directory.

 ```
 cd your/project-location/node_modules